ChrisDuffley/stationPlaylist/readme.md

 ## Shortcut keys

 * Alt+Shift+T from Studio window: announce elapsed time for the currently playing trakc.
-* Control+Alt+T from Studio window: announce remaining time for the currently playing trakc.
+* Control+Alt+T (two finger flick down in SPL touch mode) from Studio window: announce remaining time for the currently playing trakc.
-* NVDA+Shift+F12 from Studio window: announces broadcaster time such as 5 minutes to top of the hour.
+* NVDA+Shift+F12 (two finger flick up in SPL touch mode) from Studio window: announces broadcaster time such as 5 minutes to top of the hour.
 * Control+NVDA+1 from Studio window: toggles announcement of status messages (such as automation and end of library scan) between words and beeps.
 * Control+NVDA+2 from Studio window: Opens end of track setting dialog.
 * Alt+NVDA+2 from Studio window: Opens song intro alarm setting dialog.